BIMIB-DISCo/MaREA/README.md

 Once the model is loaded, a summary of the metabolic model will appear in **Model**.

 # Compute RAS
+Select at least one entry from *Dataset* list box and MaREA will compute the RAS (Reaction Activity Score) for each reaction in the metabolic model and for each patient or sample in the dataset.

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/computeRAS.png?raw=true "Title")

+Wait until RASs are computed.

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/RASready.png?raw=true "Title")

-Select at least one entry from *Dataset* list box and MaREA will compute the RAS (Reaction Activity Score) for each reaction in the metabolic model and for each patient or sample in the dataset.

 Slide the botton **Advanced Option** to display more options (see screenshot below).